ParamsRaman/paramsraman.github.io/experience.markdown

 ---

 **Industry**
 At Amazon, I work on efficient algorithms and distributed methods for pre-training and fine-tuning LLMs.
 Before that, I worked in the personalization org at Yahoo! on developing machine learning models for Entity Matching, Entity Detection and built a Knowledge Graph from scratch to power Yahoo! websites.
-Prior to that, I worked at ThoughtWorks on building web services for the leading train ticket retailing system in the UK - <a href="https://www.thetrainline.com/en-us">thetrainline.com</a>.
+Prior to that, I worked at ThoughtWorks as a Software Developer.
+{: style="font-size:0.8em;"}
 <table class='news-table'>
     <col width="30%">
     <col width="70%">